Chief Sealth Trail Green Stormwater Infrastructure

 Project description

-Reducing stormwater pollution and street flooding
+Reducing stormwater pollution and improving drainage

 More than 12 million pounds of pollution are carried into our water bodies through stormwater runoff each year.
 Stormwater that falls on the roofs, streets, and parking lots in your neighborhood can pick up harmful pollutants before eventually draining into Lake Washington.
 The pollutants can harm fish, wildlife, and our ecosystems.